ali4lou/D-P-foundations/README.md

 The required files to execute the code are contained in a compressed file **`files.zip`**.
 Additionally, larger files can be found on Zenodo.
 You can download them using the following link: [Zenodo link](<https://zenodo.org/records/14629057>).

-In Zenodo, we have included the Packer et al. [2019] scRNA-seq data and the data downloaded from WormBase, which are necessary for creating the developmentañ and phenotypic gene expression matrices.
+In Zenodo, we have included the Packer et al. [2019] scRNA-seq data and the data downloaded from WormBase, which are necessary for creating the developmental and phenotypic gene expression matrices.

 ## Setup and Script Dependencies